Identification, Images, & Information

 Identification

 Mostly relatively slender, medium-sized (mostly between about 1 and 2 inches long).
 The pronotal ridge is cut twice, usually faint or entirely absent on the posterior half of the pronotum (metazona).
-The front wings have dark markings, usually dark cross bands that may be clear and well-defined or made of congregations of small irregular dark spots.
-Hind wings with the basal portion colored yellow, green, or blue (never reddish colors), and usually with a dark cross band that usually has a spur that extends toward the base of the wing near the front edge.
+The front wings have dark markings, usually dark cross bands that may be clear and well-defined or made of aggregations of small irregular dark spots.
+Hind wings with the basal portion colored yellow, green, or blue (never reddish colors), and usually with a dark cross band that has a spur extending toward the base of the wing near the front edge.
 Hind femora usually with at least faint diagonal crossbands externally, and perpendicular light and dark banding on the inside (in some mostly light or dark).
-Hind tibia varies in color with the species (brownish, blue, green, yellow, orange, red, or rarely purplish, and can be useful for species identification.
+Hind tibia varies in color with the species (brownish, blue, green, yellow, orange, red, or rarely purplish), and can be useful for species identification.
 (1)

 Range